-- You can future-proof your research by pre-registering your study. - This involves specifying your research plan in advance of your study and submitting it to an open registry. - It separates hypothesis-generating exploratory studies from hypothesis-testing confirmatory studies. - Preregistration increases the credibility of your findings, allows you to stake your claim to ideas earlier and helps with the study planning process.
+- You can future-proof your research by pre-registering your study. - This involves specifying your research plan in advance of your study and submitting it to an open registry. - It separates hypothesis-generating exploratory studies from hypothesis-testing confirmatory studies.
+More suited to confirmatory than exploratory research. - Preregistration increases the credibility of your findings, allows you to stake your claim to ideas earlier and helps with the study planning process.